cjgamble21/Sorting-Analysis/README.md

 ### Sample Output
 This project will output a file that gives the raw performance data of each algorithm on each input file.
-Each section will give the path of the input file, the performance of each algorithm on that data set, and a message confirming that the dataset was fully sorted.
+Each section will give the path of the input file, the performance of each algorithm on that data set, and a message confirming that the dataset was fully sorted after each performance statistic.

 Each section will look something like this:
 ```